lauren-montigue/Coding-Project-Portfolio/MST-TSP-GeoPathSolver/README.md

 # **MST-TSP OptTSP**

 ## **Overview**
 The MST-TSP OptTSP project implements algorithms to solve variants of the Traveling Salesperson Problem (TSP) using graph theory and optimization techniques.
-The project calculates a Minimum Spanning Tree (MST) to approximate TSP solutions and further refines these results using optimization techniques (OptTSP).
+The project calculates a Minimum Spanning Tree (MST) to approximate TSP solutions and further refines these results using branch-and-bound optimization.

 This project highlights my ability to work with advanced graph algorithms and implement performance-optimized solutions for computationally intensive problems.